For Her Sake (1930 film): Plot

 The young married couple Sigvard and Isabella Löfgren are constantly being sought by different companies where they are trading on the bill.
-Sigvard is a traveling salesman and Isabella works as a secretary at a theatre agency seeking artists for a revue.
+Sigvard finds a new job as a traveling salesman while Isabella works as a secretary at a theatre agency seeking artists for a revue.

 Gunnar Lanner, an artistic son of a fur dealer, goes to the theatre agency's office and tries to demand Isabella for money on her fur coat, as she has not made any payments on it for several months.
 But when Gunnar signs up in with Isabella, she instead thinks he is seeking a place in the revue, he therefore gets a number and is called in to the theatre managers office.

-A little surprised, he sings the song "Isabell" and then wants to receive his money for the coat that Isabella owes him.
-When the theatre manager hears the story, he thinks it's fun and charming and wants to make a sketch of it all in the revue.
-Gunnar Lanner soon makes his stage debut, charmed and supported by Isabella.
+A little surprised, he accepts to sing, performs a song called "Isabell" and then wants to receive his money for the coat that Isabella owes him.
+When the theatre manager realises that there's a misunderstanding, he thinks it's fun and charming and wants to make a sketch of it all in the revue.
+Gunnar Lanner soon makes his stage debut, charmed and supported by Isabella, whose husband is away for his work.